ryancog/ProffieConfig/README.md

 - Expand pre-checker capabilities (ongoing)
 - Implement interface for `using` syntax (not just the ability to parse)
 - Add blade nicknames
-- Update power pin selection to new list style for blade awareness
-- Add support for `DimBlade()`
-- Add progress percentage while applying
-- Add config percentage of usage
 - Add warnings for soft config fails.
 - Take over the world ;)